Rethinking Aging in Place at Home

 The financial burden of home ownership is particularly true in an older home that may need major renovations such as a new roof, furnace, or water heater.
 The average cost of painting your home is $5,700, while a new roof can set you back an average of $20,000.
 Replacing 10 double-hung windows is an $11,000 investment.

-Many of the expenses of home ownership are included in the monthly service fee at a senior living community.
-Further, the monthly service fee actually includes some of the bills paid separately as a homeowner, not just the mortgage.
+Many of the expenses of home ownership are included in the monthly services fee at a senior living community, including property taxes.
+Further, the monthly services fee actually includes some of the bills paid separately as a homeowner, not just the mortgage.
+Ask your Asbury sales counselor for a copy of their Cost Comparison Sheet.
+It will allow you to compare your current expenses to those at the Asbury community you are considering.

 There is a general misconception that a retirement living community is an expensive alternative.
 But there are a wide-range of floor plans and pricing options to match a variety of income and financial asset levels.
 Comparing the cost of retirement community living to home ownership is important, and may have a surprising result.